godzilla-reject/fobb/400 Content/Fable of the Behemoth Breakers CRB.md

 >> Increase your Base Health by 3.
 >> - **Rage's Endurance** ◌
 >> *Block -2, Stamina 4*
 >> **Requirement** You are Raging; You choose to withstand an enemy's assault by embracing the pain. **Special** You can still use this action even if your Weapon cannot normally block, as you are simply letting it hit you.
-If your Weapon does not have a Block die, treat it as if it was d4.
+If your Weapon does not have a Block die, treat it as if it was d4 (after the adjustment from this action.)
 >%%
 >> [!blank]
 >> ###### Journeyman Abilities